 – using a landline as much as possible for business and personal use

 Also, I have tested magnetic and radio frequency radiation when using my Verizon iPhone 7+ with text and voice signals.
 There is no significant difference in radiation level spikes whether texting or calling.
-However, since I can prepare a text on airplane mode and send it in a few seconds off airplane mode, I reduce the duration of radiation transmission when texting versus calling.
+However, texts can be prepared on airplane mode and sent later off airplane mode.

 Cell Phone Safety Tips